The Ohio State University’s Billy Price named the winner of the 2017 Rimington Trophy

 Billy Price, gradated center for OSU, was awarded the 2017 Rimington Trophy, given to the nation’s most outstanding center, on Thursday, December 7 at the ESPNU Red Carpet Show preceding the ESPN Home Depot College Football Awards Show.
 Upon receiving the honor, Price said, “I am truly honored to win the Rimington Trophy.
 I want to thank the Boomer Esiason Foundation, the Rimington Trophy committee, and the voters for selecting me for this most prestigious honor.
 I also want to thank coach Meyer and Coach Studrawa, our strength coach Mick Marotti, and the entire Ohio State football program for all their efforts in helping me become the best football player and person I can be.”

-Elflein, the 18th recipient of the award, will be honored by the Rimington Trophy Committee and the Boomer Esiason Foundation at the Rococo Theatre in Lincoln, Nebraska on January 14, 2017 – in the same city where trophy namesake and Nebraska All-American, Dave Rimington, earned his place in the College Football Hall of Fame.
+Price, the 19th recipient of the award, will by honored by the Rimington Trophy committee and the Boomer Esiason Foundation at the Rococo Theatre in Lincoln, Nebraska on January 13, 2018 – in the same city where trophy namesake and Nebraska All-American, Dave Rimington, earned his place in the College Football Hall of Fame.

 About the Rimington Trophy